 Luckily, this barrier is easy to overcome—you just need to educate clinicians about the tech solutions in place and encourage them to discuss health IT tools with their patients.
 In this case, patients will be able to make an informed choice about the channels for communicating their health issues.

-It’s important to remember that patient engagement is not a one-way effort.
+It’s important to remember that adopting patient engagement technology is not a one-way effort.
 Clinicians should be there for patients to inform them about the available solutions and assist them when needed.
-Otherwise, patient engagement technologies are likely to fall short of reaching their ultimate goal.
+Otherwise, patient engagement tools are likely to fall short of reaching their ultimate goal.